Habernet/Liri/README.md

     # BIT API ID
     BIT_ID=yourIDhere
 ```
+:heavy_exclamation_mark: NOTE: You will have to get your own keys for each of the above! :heavy_exclamation_mark:
 3. Create a .gitignore file and list the files you do not want pushed to github here :octocat: :
 ```
     node_modules